You are here

 Columbia's Program for Diversity and Inclusion in Commercialization and Entrepreneurship (DICE)

 Columbia’s Program for Diversity and Inclusion in Commercialization and Entrepreneurship (DICE) aims to support early-career individuals who identify as being from traditionally underrepresented groups in life science entrepreneurship and commercialization as defined by the NIH.
-DICE will provide eligible Columbia graduate students and postdocs with educational programming, mentorship, networking, and funding opportunities to prepare participants for careers in bringing life science innovation to market.
+DICE provides eligible Columbia graduate students and postdocs with educational programming, mentorship, networking, and funding opportunities to prepare participants for careers in bringing life science innovation to market.
+The annual report for DICE's first cohort is available here.

 DICE is sponsored by Digitalis Commons, J. Gurwin Foundation, Columbia Technology Ventures, Columbia University Irving Medical Center, Columbia Engineering, The Data Science Institute at Columbia University, Columbia Business School’s Lang Entrepreneurship Center, Columbia University Faculty of Arts and Sciences, and Columbia Entrepreneurship, Innovation, and Design.